r3TrH0-Gh057/ATM_JavaV1/README.md

 # ATM_JavaV1
-An little ATM  made in Java for the software construction class
+A little ATM  made in Java for the software construction class